-“Community involvement and support is one of the core values on which this organization is built and, even though we will only recognize one individual with this award, all of team members are responsible for the superb reputation that TB&T has in this regard in each and every one of the communities in which we have a presence.”
+“Community involvement and support is one of the core values on which this organization is built and, even though we will only recognize one individual with this award, all of our team members are responsible for the superb reputation that TB&T has in this regard in each and every one of the communities in which we have a presence,” Mr. Pope said.

-In addition to recognizing Mr. Trimble as the recipient of the 2016 TB&T Community Spirit Award, the bank will make a monetary contribution to the charitable organization of his choice.
+In addition to recognizing Mrs. Carpenter as the recipient of the 2015 TB&T Community Spirit Award, the bank will make a monetary contribution to the charitable organization of her choice.